shuoyangd/en600.468/hw4/cloud.md

 + Select the newly created image to create instance.
 + Pick a zone that has GPU, `us-east1-c` and `us-east1-d` all seem good choice, and seems like they don't have to match what you selected when you initialize `gcloud`.
 + Request 1 vCPU, 12GB memory (you need to toggle on "Extend memory")
-+ Allow HTTP and HTTPS traffic
++ Allow HTTP and HTTPS traffic, if you want to use Github
 + Scroll down, hit create
 + Wait
 + "SSH" -> View `gcloud`command